abaskin/ESPConfig/README.md

 - **key** - the value's key

-Retrive the value for a given key.
+Retrieve the value for a given key.

 ```c++
 void value(const char* key, T value)